TikTalk: A Video-Based Dialogue Dataset for Multi-Modal Chitchat in Real World: Experiments

-\paragraph{Relevance} BLEU-2 and BLEU-4~\cite{papineni2002bleu}, Meteor~\cite{denkowski2014meteor}, Rouge-L~\cite{lin2004rouge}, and CIDEr~\cite{vedantam2015cider}.
-For each dialogue, we calculate the metrics for the generated responses and the five real candidates separately and then take the average value as the final result.
-We adopt the public NLG evaluation code\footnote{https://github.com/Maluuba/nlg-eval} to calculate these metrics.
+We adopt two types of automatic metrics to evaluate the performance of models from different perspectives: \begin{itemize}[wide, labelwidth=1pt, labelindent=0pt] \item \textbf{Similarity}: For each dialogue, we calculate BLEU-2, BLEU-4~\cite{papineni2002bleu}, Meteor~\cite{denkowski2014meteor}, Rouge-L~\cite{lin2004rouge} and CIDEr~\cite{vedantam2015cider}.
+Each conversation in the validation and test sets has five ground-truth responses.
+We calculate these metrics for each ground-truth response separately and take the averages as the results for each conversation.
+We adopt the public NLG evaluation code\footnote{\url{https://github.com/Maluuba/nlg-eval}} to calculate these metrics.

-\paragraph{Ranking} 1) Recall@K: the proportion of correct responses among the first K responses in the sorted candidate set.
-2) Mean Rank: the average rank of correct responses, with lower being better.
-We construct a candidate set with 100 samples for each conversation, including 5 ground truths and 95 randomly selected responses as negatives.
-During the inference phase, the model sorts the candidate set in descending order based on the log-likelihood score of generating each response.
-Since there are 5 positive responses for each conversation, we calculate the recall such that K equals 5 and 10.

-\paragraph{Diversity} Dist-1 and Dist-2~\cite{li2015diversity}.
-The diversity of responses is crucial as multi-modal dialogue scenarios have more information sources and higher demands for response rationality, and generalized responses are of lower quality.